bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 There was little elevation gain for the first section of the trail, and everywhere the fall colours filled us with awe.
 When the trail began to climb, however, the colourful deciduous trees gave way to evergreens.
 These trees blocked the views for the most part.
 Near the top, however, the trail rises above the treeline and follows rock slabs to the summit.

 From the top of Mount Marcy, haze dimmed the view of distant peaks.
 After a half-hour stay on the summit, we started back down.
-We didn't look forward to the descent since there's little to see in the trees, but we did stop to walk to Indian Falls a short way from the trail.
+We didn't look forward to the descent since there was little to see in the trees, but we did stop to walk to Indian Falls a short way from the trail.
 Although it was full of people, it was a pleasant place to take a break.
 Continuing down, we made it back to the trailhead less than 8 hours after setting off.
 Mount Marcy was the last peak we bagged in the Adirondacks during our short stay in Montreal.

 When it comes to majestic peaks, the Adirondacks are no match for the Canadian Rockies near our home in Calgary, Alberta, but the fall colours in New York State outshine anything seen in the Rockies.
 In fact, autumn is the busiest time in the Adirondacks.